Course overview

 To get a picture of the curriculum check out a list of units below, or should you need more information about each module’s aims, content and assessment structure, just take a look at our Course Specification.

-A limited number of supervised clinical placements are available at our Ultrasound Clinic.
+A limited number of supervised clinical placements in Upper Limb, Lower Limb and Hip are available at our Ultrasound Clinic which are allocated on a fist come first served basis.
 Placements are at the discretion of the Head of School of Radiology and are reviewed each year.
-These are charged at an additional cost to the course fee.
-SMU clinical placement students should expect to attend 1 - 3 clinical placement days per month, for each skills-based unit, for a period of at least 5 - 6 months.
+They are charged as an additional cost to the course fee.
+Clinical placement students should expect to attend 1 – 3 placement days per month for each skills-based unit, for a period of at least 5 – 6 months.

 You have control over what units to take.
 All units have Level 7 Credits assigned to them.
 You will need to pick units that total 60 Level 7 Credits for the PgCert.
 Along with completing the mandatory unit Science and Instrumentation of Ultrasound (20 credits), you’ll be able to select from a series of skills-based and non-skills based units to make up the remaining 40 credits.
 At least one of the optional units selected must be from the Optional Ultrasound Skills-based units list.